 - Attractive finishes and textures available

-- EPA registered with public health claims
+- EPA registered with a public health claim

-- Kills 99.9% of bacteria* within two hours
+- Kills 99.9% of bacteria* within two hours of exposure

 Economical, when compared to other building materials, maintenance-free and long-lasting, MicroGuard antimicrobial copper alloys are an excellent value for touch surfaces in high performance buildings.